wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.15.16 =
+Created automatic definition updates that include WordPress Core files for integrity checking and whitelisting, made more improvements to the Brute-Force protection patch, and a few other cosmetic changes and minor bug fixes.

 = 4.14.65 =
 Fixed a problem with deleting files from the Quarantine folder, added more descriptive errors and a link to restore the default location of the Examine Results window.